Enfield Town, Enfield

 The most visible change in the modern era has been the construction of the 12-storey Tower Point in the late 1960s.
 The block was radically revamped in 2005 and converted from office to residential use.
-A shopping mall called Palace Exchange opened in 2006, and Pearsons has been enlarged to connect with it.
+A shopping mall called Palace Exchange opened in 2006, and Pearsons was enlarged to connect with it.

 The Town ward is the most upmarket part of the Enfield district, where adults with degrees outnumber those with no qualifications and households with two cars outnumber those with none.

 The comic actor Reg Varney unveiled the world’s first ATM cash dispenser at Barclay’s Church Street branch on 27 June 1967.
 The building was grade II listed in 2023.

 Postcode areas: Enfield EN1 and EN2